Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 The `StreamingDataset` is compatible with any data type, including **images, text, video, and multimodal data** and it is a drop-in replacement for your PyTorch [IterableDataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset) class.
 For example, it is used by [Lit-GPT](https://github.com/Lightning-AI/lit-gpt/blob/main/pretrain/tinyllama.py) to pretrain LLMs.

-Finally, the `Streaming Dataset` is fast, check out our [benchmark](https://lightning.ai/lightning-ai/studios/benchmark-cloud-data-loading-libraries).
+Finally, the `StreamingDataset` is fast!
+Check out our [benchmark](https://lightning.ai/lightning-ai/studios/benchmark-cloud-data-loading-libraries).

 Here is an illustration showing how the Streaming Dataset works.